-So you’re in college now, and you’re loving the high-energy environment and constant exposure to new people and things.
-You might notice soon that your time, whether it was a couple hours or all day, is no longer spent alone like it was at home.
-Where did all the “me time” go?
+So you’re in college now and loving the high-energy environment and constant exposure to new people and things.
+You might have noticed that your time, whether it's a couple of hours or all day, no longer contains as much alone time as it might have at home.
+Where did all your “me time” go?
 Having a roommate, a constant workload, and a lack of private space on campus can make those occasions when you do need some alone time hard to find.
 So, where can someone go to find it?
-Read below for five ways you can get space to clear your head, call home, or just relax from your hectic schedule.
+Here are five ways you can get space to clear your head, call home, or just relax from your hectic schedule.

 1. Plan it out with your roommate

-The first step toward finding some “me time” in college is establishing a good relationship with your roommate so that you can each have the room to yourselves once in a while, like when you need to call home or when you just want time to meditate or dance like a maniac to your unconventional musical tastes.
-Ask what your roommate’s schedule is so that you know when they’ll be in class or at a club activity.
-You could also talk to them ahead of time if you know you’ll be calling your mom or a friend from home.
-Just make sure to be courteous because it is their room too.
-Extend the same favor to them when they ask for it and they’ll likely be more willing to let you have your own time.
+The first step to finding some “me time” in college is establishing a good relationship with your college roommate so that you can each have the dorm room to yourselves once in a while, like when you need to call home or when you just want time to meditate or dance like a maniac to your unconventional musical tastes.
+Ask your roommate what their schedule is so you know when they’ll be in class or at a club activity.
+You could also talk to them ahead of time if you know you’ll be calling your mom or a friend from home at a particular time.
+Just make sure to be courteous and extend the same favor to them when they ask for it.
+With mutual respect, they’ll likely be more willing to let you have your own time.

 2. Take a walk

-Sometimes spending time alone in your dorm can’t be arranged, whether it’s because your roommate isn’t agreeable (an unfortunate circumstance!) or your schedules just don’t click.
-But never underestimate the power of a calming walk around campus.
-At small schools it’s usually easier to find a local park or quiet tree-lined path, but urban areas work too.
-Walking around can give you a better idea of what you can do around campus while at the same time give you time to sift through your thoughts and get your healthy steps in.
-(Pro tip: walk with a buddy the first time you go just to make sure it’s safe, and tell someone where you’re going if you go alone so that your pleasant walk around campus doesn’t turn into a horror story.)
+Sometimes spending time alone in your dorm can’t be arranged, whether it’s because your roommate isn’t agreeable or your schedules just don’t click.
+But never underestimate the power of a calming walk around your college campus.
+At small schools, it’s usually easy to find a local park or quiet tree-lined path, but urban areas work too.
+Walking around can give you a better idea of what you can do around campus while also giving you time to sift through your thoughts and get your healthy steps in.
+(Pro tip: walk with a buddy or tell someone where you’re going if you go alone so that your pleasant walk around campus doesn’t turn into a horror story.)

 3. Find a secluded spot on campus

-Have you ever been to a coffeehouse and seen those people on their laptops and thought they must be writing a novel or be part of some important blog?
+Have you ever been to a coffeehouse and seen those people on their laptops and thought they must be writing a novel or working on an important research project?
 Well, bring your laptop and that person can be you—except you can spend time working on homework.
-(Playing games or checking social media aren’t bad options either.)
-People won’t know it’s just you getting your “me time.”
+Playing games or checking social media aren’t bad options either if you're just looking to relax.
+People won’t know it’s just you getting your “me time,” and the atmosphere is a little more energized if that's your thing over quiet spaces.